zubaer005/CMSC6950_Project/README.md

 ## Computational Tasks

-**Task no.1** - Calculating data from a specific region and over 12 months into an x.array.Dataset
+**Task no.1** - Calculating data from Oceania region and over 12 months into an x.array.Dataset